nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 Hard work.

-In addition to hard work, there are specific actions we can take to erect barriers and dig channels to protect our creative attention:
+In addition to hard work, there are specific actions we can take to protect our creative attention:

 * Take charge of your schedule.